-The academic pharmacy will be a wholly owned University of Toronto for-profit corporation.
-With guidance and collaboration with internal and external legal counsel, various corporate documents have been drafted, including articles of incorporation and bylaws (to be reviewed by Business Board).
+The academic pharmacy will be a not-for-profit corporation with the University of Toronto as its sole member.
+With guidance and collaboration with internal and external legal counsel, various corporate documents have been drafted, including articles of incorporation and bylaws.